Shivasaikira/Shivasaikira/README.md

 ## 🌟 About Me

 From explaining the beauty of calculus on a chalkboard to uncovering trends in datasets, my journey has been all about making numbers meaningful.
 As a former Mathematics Teacher, I honed the skills of breaking down complex concepts into understandable insights—a skill I now apply to data analytics.

-📌 **My mission** is simple: to tell stories through data—stories that guide decisions, solve problems, and create impactful change.

-📚 With a strong foundation in mathematical principles, I'm now diving deep into data analysis, visualization, and predictive modeling to unlock insights and shape the future.

 ### 📚 Projects